neumino/neumino.github.io/movies.md

-### Boarding School
+### The Happytime Murders
-*Released on 2018-08-31, vote average 5.3*
+*Released on 2018-08-22, vote average 5.4*

-When troubled 12-year-old Jacob Felsen is sent away to boarding school, he enters every kid&#39;s worst nightmare: A creepy old mansion, deserted except for six other teenage misfits and two menacing and mysterious teachers.
-As events become increasingly horrific, Jacob must conquer his fears to find the strength to survive.
+When the puppet cast of a &#39;90s children&#39;s TV show begins to get murdered one by one, a disgraced LAPD detective-turned-private eye puppet takes on the case.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/xiBFGYwmc6E?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/-eks8LG72uo?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>